mattyoung101/omicron/documentation/README.md

 This is the documentation for Team Omicron 2020.
 We use MkDocs to convert markdown files into a full website to document our development of the robot.

-# Instructions for team members who are the only people who are going to read this hopefully
+# Instructions to deploy documentation

 To start, please clone the teamomicron git repo in the root directory of this git project with the following command: